-5.6.1.2.1 Supported types, static mapping
+5.6.1.3 Supported types, static mapping

-The SystemVerilog LRM IEEE 1800-2005 section F.6.4 defines the mapping between the basic SystemVerilog data types and the corresponding C types.
+The SystemVerilog LRM IEEE Std.
+1800-2012 annex titled "DPI C layer" defines the mapping between the basic SystemVerilog data types and the corresponding C types.

-DPI supports a variety of flexible data types ranging from simple scalar types such as integers to bit vectors to complex structures and dynamic arrays.
-Table F-1- Mapping data types from section F.6.4 in SystemVerilog LRM IEEE 1800-2005 (see reference [3]) defines the mapping between C data types and SystemVerilog DPI types.
+DPI supports a variety of flexible data types ranging from simple scalar types such as integers to bit vectors to complex structures and dynamic arrays and the mapping between C data types and SystemVerilog DPI types.